regalk13/regalk13/README.md

 Welcome to my page!

 Current Software Engineer.
 Some years experience, specializing in the backend development, infrastructure automation, and computer hacking/security.
 Lover of editors and tools like Emacs and Linux.
-Interested in devising a better problem-solving method for challenging tasks, and learning new things everyday.
+Interested in devising a better problem-solving method for challenging tasks, and learning more forever.

 <img align="right" alt="GIF" src="https://media.tenor.com/QCFRmDsFOyYAAAAM/richter-belmont-alucard.gif" width="500" height="300" />